 Lynne L. Levitsky, MD

 My laboratory was the first to describe the use of alternative substrates to glucose by the neonatal primate brain, and to document gluconeogenesis in fetal life.
 We now work on modulating transcription factor function in the pancreatic beta cell in order to reconstruct the beta cell in other cell types.
 We have developed a “superpromoter” transcription factor which enhances action in cell types cognate with beta cells.
-My major clinical research work focuses on the TODAY study, an NIH-funded trial of treatments for type 2 diabetes in children and Adolescents.
-In addition, I am a co-investigator in the pediatric arm of a closed loop bihormonal insulin and glucagon pump trial (www.artificialpancreas.org), a national data study on type 1 diabetes (T1D study), and collaborate with Dr. Nicole Sherry on her studies of immune modulation in type 1 diabetes.
-Our group participated in the Type 2 Diabetes Exchange and other national studies of the natural history and modulation of type 1 diabetes.
+My major clinical research work focuses on the continuation of the TODAY study, an NIH-funded trial of treatments for type 2 diabetes in children and Adolescents.
+We have demonstrated that the “fat paradox”, the protective effect of obesity on complications of diabetes, extends to retinopathy in the young.
+The mechanism of this effect is presently being examined.
+The patients in this trial are being followed into adulthood so that the natural history of type 2 diabetes in young people can be elucidated.
+We also will be participating in studies of long-acting growth hormone products in children with growth hormone deficiency.

 Michelle Katz, MD, MPH

 My research interests surround improving health care practice and delivery to diminish the impact of type 1 diabetes on families and to decrease the rate of diabetes complications.
 In a national data set, I have studied the association of health care delivery consistent with the medical home model with a family's ability to continue working, decrease out-of-pocket medical expenses, and diminish financial and time-related demands.
 To follow-up this research, I am validating an original survey on the family impacts of diabetes.
-I worked on a studies to determine if frequent outreach to patients in addition to psycho-education improves diabetes related quality of life and glycemic control (A1c).
-I have also looked at the optimal insulin regimen to decrease the frequency of severe hypoglycemia in contemporary adolescents with type 1 diabetes, and the associations between high fat and low fiber diets and glycemic control in type 1 diabetes.
+I worked on a studies to determine if frequent outreach to patients in addition to psycho-education improves diabetes related quality of life and glycemic control (A1c), the optimal insulin regimen to decrease the frequency of severe hypoglycemia in contemporary adolescents with type 1 diabetes, and the associations between high fat and low fiber diets and glycemic control in type 1 diabetes.
 I am currently evaluating the contributions of weight status and glycemic control to cholesterol in youth and young adults with type 1 diabetes.
 In addition, I am a co-investigator on a longitudinal study looking at improving adherence with continuous glucose monitoring in youth with type 1 diabetes and the site Primary Investigator on a study to improve glycemic control in overweight youth with type 1 diabetes with metformin plus insulin.

 Rose Marino, MD